yashkarle/soccer-ds-stats/README.md

 # soccer-ds-stats
-Soccer Analytics using Data Science and Statistical methodologies
+Soccer Analytics projects using Data Science and Statistical methodologies